Aliases for CLEC4E Gene

 GeneCards Summary for CLEC4E Gene

 CLEC4E (C-Type Lectin Domain Family 4 Member E) is a Protein Coding gene.
-Diseases associated with CLEC4E include Common Wart.
-Among its related pathways are C-type lectin receptor signaling pathway and CLEC7A (Dectin-1) signaling.
+Diseases associated with CLEC4E include Fungal Keratitis and Common Wart.
+Among its related pathways are Innate Immune System and C-type lectin receptor signaling pathway.
 Gene Ontology (GO) annotations related to this gene include carbohydrate binding.
-An important paralog of this gene is CD209.
+An important paralog of this gene is CLEC4C.

 UniProtKB/Swiss-Prot for CLEC4E Gene